Cray-HPE/docs-csm/operations/compute_rolling_upgrades/CRUS_Workflow.md

 # CRUS Workflow

+**Note:** CRUS is deprecated in CSM 1.2.0.
+It will be removed in CSM-1.3.0 and replaced with BOSv2, which will provide similar functionality.

 The following workflow is intended to be a high-level overview of how to upgrade compute nodes.
 This workflow depicts how services interact with each other during the compute node upgrade process, and helps to provide a quicker and deeper understanding of how the system functions.

 ### Upgrade Compute Nodes